Sajibulislam098/bangabandhu-biopic/README.md

+# Bangabandhu  Sheikh Mujibur Rahman

 live Website link : https://bangabandhu-biopic.netlify.app/

-This Site is about a Film ,which will be held via Bangabandhu Sheikh Mujibur Rahman biopic.Where deferent types of bangaledhi actor are added who are applicable to play these role.
+## Some heros and heroines ar there who are applicable to do this film,

+## There are a button called (Add TO Cart),to add actors numbers and their fees

+## by clicking button ,actors image and name will visible in cart